DomVinyard/blog/_posts/2021-05-15-remote-the-post-covid-workplace.md

 It’s a tick that might last forever.

-—
+---

-NewCo is based at Somerset House in London.
+_NewCo is based at Somerset House in London._